 There’s bottom-up, which uses the cost of producing the product as a base calculation.
 The first step is to assemble the bill of materials (BOM) to account for the raw materials, components, assembly costs, parts, and so on that make up the end product.
 Perrot recommends multiplying this figure by 4x, to cover markup margins and the cost of marketing.

 Then there’s the top-down approach, in which the price for your product is set as high as possible, while demand is assessed and adjusted accordingly.
-Project creators can do this by “running competitive ads that showcase the product at different prices,” Perrot says.
+Creators can do this by “running competitive ads that showcase the product at different prices,” Perrot says.
 “The number of clicks on your ads is the main metric.
 When the clicks start to plateau, that’s the point at which you set your price.”

 Finally, there’s the competitive pricing model.
 This involves researching your competitors as well as the broader market, finding out how your product fits in that environment.
 “You want to know, for example, if your product sits at the lower or upper end,” Perrot says.